hyunjunian/Poor-Charlie-s-Almanack/en.md

 It’s quite interesting to think about Walmart starting from a single store in Arkansas against Sears, Roebuck, with its name, reputation and all of its billions.
 How does a guy in Bentonville, Arkansas, with no money, blow right by Sears, Roebuck?
 And he does it in his own lifetime—in fact, during his own late lifetime because he was already pretty old by the time he started out with one little store.

-> How does a guy in Bentonville, Arkansas, with no money, blow right by Sears, Roebuck?
->

 He played the chain store game harder and better than anyone else.
 Walton invented practically nothing.
 But he copied everything anybody else ever did that was smart—and he did it with more fanaticism and better employee manipulation.
 So he just blew right by them all.

 He also had a very interesting competitive strategy in the early days.
 He was like a prizefighter who wanted a great record so he could be in the finals and make a big TV hit.
 So what did he do?
 He went out and fought 42 palookas.
 Right?
 And the result was knockout, knockout, knockout—42 times.
 Walton, being as shrewd as he was, basically broke other small-town merchants in the early days.
 With his more efficient system, he might not have been able to tackle some titan head-on at the time.
 But with his better system, he could sure as hell destroy those small-town merchants.
 And he went around doing it time after time after time.
 Then, as he got bigger, he started destroying the big boys.
 Well, that was a very, very shrewd strategy.

 You can say, “Is this a nice way to behave?”
 Well, capitalism is a pretty brutal place.
 But I personally think that the world is better for having Walmart.
 I mean, you can idealize small-town life, but I’ve spent a fair amount of time in small towns.
 And let me tell you—you shouldn’t get too idealistic about all those businesses he destroyed.
 Plus, a lot of people who work at Walmart are very high-grade, bouncy people who are raising nice children.
 I have no feeling that an inferior culture destroyed a superior culture.
 I think that is nothing more than nostalgia and delusion.
 But at any rate, it’s an interesting model of how the scale of things and fanaticism combine to be very powerful.

-> Capitalism is a pretty brutal place.
-But I personally think that the world is better for having Walmart.
->

 And it’s also an interesting model on the other side—how, with all its great advantages, the disadvantages of bureaucracy did such terrible damage to Sears, Roebuck.
 Sears had layers and layers of people it didn’t need.
 It was very bureaucratic.
 It was slow to think.
 And there was an established way of thinking.
 If you poked your head up with a new thought, the system kind of turned against you.
 It was everything in the way of a dysfunctional big bureaucracy that you would expect.